- You do not have any products in your shopping cart yet.

 A dining table for 12 people that carries history within and reinterprets design.

 The Deep Island dining table in the format 400 x 120-122 cm combines solid recycled teak wood with modern stainless steel architecture.
-The 10 cm thick tabletop was made from old wood that was once part of decades-old houses and bridges.
+The 10 cm thick tabletop is made from old wood that was once part of decades-old houses and bridges.
 In traditional craftsmanship, the planks were glued, sanded, and processed into an impressive tabletop that makes every meal a special moment.

-The massive wood is supported by an elegant crescent-shaped table frame made of brushed stainless steel, which provides stability and visually creates an exciting contrast to the warm old wood.
+The massive wood is supported by an elegant crescent-shaped table frame made of brushed stainless steel, which ensures stability and visually creates an exciting contrast to the warm old wood.
 The table impressively combines the charm of bygone times with the demands of modern living.

 Solid Teak Wood with Character – Deep Island 400 x 120-122 cm